kserve/kserve/docs/samples/batcher/basic/README.md

 hey -z 10s -c 5 -m POST -host "${SERVICE_HOSTNAME}" -H "Content-Type: application/json" -D ./input.json "http://${INGRESS_HOST}:${INGRESS_PORT}/v1/models/$MODEL_NAME:predict"
 ```

-The request will go to the batcher container first, and then the batcher container will do batching and send the batching request to the predictor container.
+The request will go to the model agent container first, the batcher in sidecar container batches the requests and send the inference request to the predictor container.

 Notice: If the interval of sending the two requests is less than "maxLatency", the returned "batchId" will be the same.